RadeelAhmad/my-portfolio/src/pages/about.md

 - [**GUI Based Network Monitoring System**](https://github.com/iabdullah215/OOP2): Designed a GUI Network Monitoring System using C# with user-friendly graphical interfaces for exploring network functionalities.
 - [**Blockchain Implementation**](https://github.com/RadeelAhmad/Block-Chain-Project): Developed a Java-based blockchain with features like user authentication, transaction tracking, and dynamic coin rate fluctuation.
 This project was a collaborative effort with [Muhammad Munib](https://www.linkedin.com/in/muhammad-munib-nawaz-7b8129292/), [Muhammad Abdullah](https://www.linkedin.com/in/muhammad-abdullah-691a1026a/), and [Husnain Tahir](https://www.linkedin.com/in/husnain-tahir-551921225/).
 - [**Bash Chat**](https://github.com/RadeelAhmad/Bash-Chat/tree/main): The Bash Chat Application is a simple yet effective way to facilitate communication between users on a local network.
 Leveraging the power of Bash scripting and the networking capabilities of Netcat, this application allows users to chat with each other in a terminal environment.
+- [**HeepHound**](https://github.com/iabdullah215/HeapHound): HeapHound is a Python-based tool built with my dear friend [Muhammad Munib](https://www.linkedin.com/in/muhammad-munib-nawaz-7b8129292/) and [Muhmmad Abdullah](https://www.linkedin.com/in/muhammad-abdullah-691a1026a/) for analyzing Java heap dump files (.hprof) to extract sensitive data, assess risks, and generate forensic reports.
+It identifies credentials, tokens, and other artifacts using built-in heuristics, producing reports in JSON, HTML, and text formats.
+Ideal for security investigations, malware analysis, and incident response.

 ## Additional Experiences